-We sell dermatology products in Europe, Asia, and Brazil through a distributor network.
+We sell dermatology products in Europe and Asia through distributors.
 In these international markets, we have a network of partners, ranging from country specific distributors to large pharmaceutical companies to full-service sales and marketing companies.
 We work with our international partners to create products they can market in their home country.
-Some products we develop and manufacture are private label while others use branding we have already developed.
+Some products we develop and manufacture are custom label while others use branding we have already developed.
 We have created or co-developed a wide range of products for international markets using our core HOCl technology.